rwillenbacher/y262/README.md

         -mpeg1              :  output mpeg1 instead mpeg2, constraints apply
 ```

 Notes about -in, you can specify "-" if you want to pipe the yuv into the application.
-The yuv format of the input should match -chromaf
+The yuv format of the input should match -chromaf.
+It can also be in .y4m format.
+Settings detected in a .y4m can be overridden by giving the specific option after -in.
+So for example "-in foreman_cif.yuv -frcode 1" will override the 25Hz from the foreman_cif.y4m with 23.976024Hz.
+Mpeg2 limitations apply.

 Example: So to encode something you call it like so: